ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v21.md

 For more information, see [Zerto on IBM Cloud components](../services/addingzertodr.html).

 ## Updates for VMware vCenter Server instances

+### Network MTU configuration settings

+For V2.1 or later releases, new vCenter Server instances are ordered with the setting Public Distributed Virtual Switch (DVS) as MTU 1500 (default).
+For more information, see _Network MTU configuration settings_ in [vCenter Server Bill of Materials](../vcenter/vc_bom.html).

 ### Automatic application of VMware ESXi patches and updates to hosts